act-rules/act-rules.github.io/_rules/video-only-transcript-ee13b5.md

 #### Failed Example 4

-This `video` element, which has no audio, has a text transcript available on the same page, but the transcript it not [included in the accessibility tree][].
+This `video` element, which has no audio, has a text transcript available on the same page, but the transcript is not [included in the accessibility tree][].

 ```html
 <html lang="en">